vikeshpandey/vikeshpandey.github.io/_posts/micro-services/2018-10-27-anti-patterns-part-1.md

 The first step is to carefully identify the shared pieces, keep the dependency count low and share the modules as stateless libraries (jars etc.).While creating such libraries, an important step is to identify when and how to create them.
-In some cases, it is better to break the libraries in stable (rarely changes) and volatile (change too often), while in other cases, developers might break it based on its responsibilities, like authentication lib, Date-time libs etc.
+In some cases, it is better to break the libraries in stable (rarely changes) and volatile (change too often), while in other cases, developers might break it based on its responsibilities, like authentication lib, Date-time libs etc. Consistent versioning of such library is also a hygiene practice which is also an important part of software discipline.